BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A2_0_Compiling_Bitcoin_from_Source.md

-# Appendix I - Compiling Bitcoin from Source
+# Appendix II - Compiling Bitcoin from Source

 In this tutorial we will learn how to compile Bitcoin Core from source on a Debian based system.
 It is not necessary to compile bitcoin from source but, it has many benefits: